weishuaiSong/tr3d/README.md

 ###
-The modification to the original repository is the modification of the **tr3d/mmdet3d/core/evaluation/indoor_eval.py** file, which is used to save the results of the OD of each object for each scene under **tr3d/data/sunrgbd/ODResults** using the pickle file.
+The modification to the original repository is the modification of the **tr3d/mmdet3d/core/evaluation/indoor_eval.py** file, which is used to save the results of the OD of each object for each scene under **tr3d/data/sunrgbd/ODResults** using the pickle file.**Added save-dir parameter to indicate the name of the storage folder**

 ### Prerequisites